1. Practice Experience Program Progression Policy

 1.5 Unit responsible: Education Services

-The RACGP Practice Experience Program (PEP) has been developed to provide non-vocationally recognised doctors with a support program grounded in the workplace and providing individualised learning assessment.
+The RACGP Practice Experience Program – Standard Stream (PEP Standard) has been developed to provide non-vocationally recognised doctors with a route to Fellowship grounded in individualised learning and workplace based assessment.

-Participants of the Program must meet the progression requirements outlined in this policy.
+Participants of the PEP Standard must meet the progression requirements outlined in this policy.

-The objective of this policy is to outline participants’ learning program and assessment requirements while in the Practice Experience Program.
+The objective of this policy is to outline participants’ learning program and assessment requirements while in the PEP Standard.

-This policy applies to all participants in the Practice Experience Program.
+This policy applies to all participants in the PEP Standard.

 For the purposes of this policy: